 Chicago Attorneys For People Injured In Roadway Departure Car Accidents

-Of the well over 400,000 car crashes that happen every year in Illinois, a high number are caused by a roadway departure where the car leaves the road before crashing into the shoulder of the road, ditch or any other area not intended for traffic.
-Legally, a road departure car accident is usually defined as a single vehicle involved in a crash where the first event causing harm occurred off the road.
+Of the well over 400,000 car crashes that happen every year in Illinois, a vast number are caused by a roadway departure where the car leaves its land before crashing into the shoulder of the road, ditch or any other area not intended for traffic.
+Legally, a road departure car accident is usually defined as a single vehicle involved in a crash where the first event of the crash causing harm occurred off the road.
 Road departure crashes tend to be one of the more significantly serious car crashes that often result in a vehicle rollover.

 A Dangerous Type of Crash

 Cars that exit the roadway before crashing tend to be particularly dangerous, due to a vehicle rollover caused by “tripping” when hitting other objects, or being propelled down or up an embankment.
-When compared to other car crash types, any vehicle accident involving a rollover tends to have a higher fatality rate.
+When compared to other car crash types, rollovers have a higher fatality rate.
 In fact, in 2001, road departure vehicle accidents accounted for 20 percent of the total amount of crashes nationwide, and just over 41 percent of the total auto fatalities.

 Running Off the Road Accident Causes